THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 5. What do you find the most challenging?

 I find the tech side of blogging difficult.
 When everything is running smoothly, it’s all good but whenever I run into technical problems, I need help.
-Luckily for me, I have three tech savvy children and I also find Sharon’s Build Blog Freedom Facebook group very supportive with the members there always willing to give me helpful advice and guidance.
+Luckily for me, I have three tech savvy children and I also find Sharon’s SEO Fast Track Facebook group very supportive with the members there always willing to give me helpful advice and guidance.

 6. How much did you earn in the last month and how?